openhab/openhab-addons/bundles/org.openhab.binding.openwebnet/README.md

 - **ZigBee USB Gateways**, such as [BTicino 3578](https://catalogo.bticino.it/BTI-3578-IT), also known as Legrand 088328

-**NOTE** The new BTicino Living Now&reg; wireless system is not supported as it does not use the OpenWebNet protocol.
+**NOTE** The new BTicino Living Now&reg; wireless system is not supported by this binding as it does not use the OpenWebNet protocol.

 The following Things and OpenWebNet `WHOs` are supported: